Day8/re-frame-presentation/README.md

 # re-frame-presentation

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/Day8/re-frame) application and reveal.js presentation on re-frame (talk about dogfooding)

+It has a reveal.js presentation and 3 live examples in reagent and re-frame

 ## Development Mode